kckishan/HOGCN-LP/README.md

 ```

 ### Acknowledgement
-The code is based on [MixHop](https://github.com/benedekrozemberczki/MixHop-and-N-GCN) and [SkipGNN](https://github.com/kexinhuang12345/SkipGNN).
+The code is based on [MixHop](https://github.com/benedekrozemberczki/MixHop-and-N-GCN).